ZBcheng/ollama-native/README.md

 }"#;

 let resposne = ollama
-    .generate(
-        "llama3.1:8b",
+    .generate("llama3.1:8b")
-        "Ollama is 22 years old and is busy saving the world.", )
+    .prompt("Ollama is 22 years old and is busy saving the world.")
     .format(format)
     .await?;
 ```